 She made one pattern change, too, which helps to simplify matters for the knitting novice: If you cast on your stitches in a multiple of four, you can follow Row 1 of the above pattern throughout the entire project without having to worry about the instructions for Row 2.

-Now that wasn't too bad, was it?
-Maybe you'd like to learn a little bit more about the craft and tackle one of the following projects!
+Now that wasn’t too bad, was it?
+Maybe you’d like to learn a little bit more about the craft and tackle this project: How to Knit a Rainbow Ripple Afghan

 Need a refresher on knitting basics?
 Would a list of abbreviations be handy?
 See How to Knit and Crochet.